petrisch/docs/working-with-nur/advanced.md

 ## Low level `nur` usage

-When using your own commands as utilities and maybe even pack those into modules it may come in handy to run those commands one by one - either for debugging or to just get some small portion of your `nurfile` run in rare occasions.
+When using your own commands as utilities and maybe even pack those into modules, it may come in handy to run those commands one by one - either for debugging or to just get some small portion of your `nurfile` run in rare occasions.